-- 9. If you need to cut your baby's hair during STARband® Cranial Remolding Orthosis treatment, do not shave the entire head.
+- 8. If the baby develops a rash, consult your Doctor immediately.
+Also keep the baby as cool as possible, and towel or blow dry the baby's hair and the inside of the band throughout the day with a cool hair dryer to prevent moisture buildup.
+Replace the STARband as soon as the band and hair are dry.
+Time out of the band should be less than 10 minutes. - 9.
+If you need to cut your baby's hair during STARband® Cranial Orthosis treatment, do not shave the entire head.
 The contact of the band against the head may cause irritation when the hair starts to grow back in and the baby may develop skin irritation.
 Try to keep your baby's hair the same length throughout treatment to prevent fitting problems that may result from a decrease or increase in the amount of hair. - 10.
 Skin checks should be performed every time the STARband is removed.
 Call your practitioner immediately if there is an area of deep redness that does not fade in one hour after removing the band.
 This may indicate a need for an adjustment.
-If there is any skin breakdown, remove the band and contact your practitioner.
+If there is any skin breakdown, remove the band and contact your Doctor.
 The STARband should not be worn until the skin is healed. - 11.
 Excessive time out of the STARband (more than 48 hours) may create problems with the fit of the STARband since the baby's head is growing continuously.
 Limit the time out of the STARband, and seek assistance when something prevents your baby from tolerating or wearing the band. - 12.
 Each time you place the STARband on the baby's head, check the chafe, strap, and stop gap foam insert to make sure they are secure.
 Loose parts can be a choking hazard and can result in asphyxiation if the parts are swallowed. - 13.
 When the STARband is off your baby's head, keep the STARband away from family pets.
 Dogs have been known to chew the plastic and foam liner. - 14.
-The STARband must be worn as prescribed, 23 hours a day, to constrain undesirable growth and encourage growth in the correct locations.
+The STARband must be worn as prescribed, 23 hours a day, to constrain further abnormal growth and encourage growth in the correct locations.
 Even at the end of treatment, the band should be worn 23 hours a day until the physician, practitioner and caregiver agree that treatment is complete. - a.
 Early discontinuation of treatment against medical advice may result in incomplete correction of the head shape. - b.
 Continued use of the STARband against medical advice may restrict skull growth and may impair brain growth and development. - 15.
 Explain the purpose of the STARband to other caregivers, and train them in the proper application, removal, and wearing schedule.
 Training is important for family, friends, daycare personnel, and any other person taking caring of your baby. - 16.
 If you have questions or concerns about your baby's care, contact your practitioner so that any issues can be resolved quickly.
-Information and resources are available for caregivers on Orthomerica's website at www.Starbandkids.com.
+Information and resources are available for caregivers on Orthomerica's website at www. starbandkids.com.
 Orthomerica wishes you and your baby a most successful STARband experience.